Tenex-Finance/smart-contracts/SPECIFICATION.md

 ### FeesVotingReward

-The fee voting reward derives from the fees relinquished by LP depositors depositing their LP token in to the gauge.
+The fee voting reward derives from the fees `(the fees which is accumulated by swaps or any trade in that Pool)` relinquished by LP depositors depositing their LP token in to the gauge.
 These fees are synchronized with bribes and accrue in the same way.
 Thus, fees that accrue during epoch `n` will be distributed to voters of that pool in epoch `n+1`.